MohammedAnwar2/schedule_app/README.md

 ### **🌟 Thank you for visiting! 🌟**

 We look forward to your feedback and suggestions to continue improving your time management experience with **Schedule App**! ✨💬

----

-This version of the **Schedule App** documentation incorporates your new feature list and maintains the same structure with emojis and images!